pauloberlanga/cv-test/README.md

 As an extra help, use the following checklist to verify if everything is ok:

 - [ ] Downloaded all the test files using the [link](https://drive.google.com/file/d/1LhH_5ULfyrobD60SZqIfoI56eV3HuDNI/view?usp=sharing).
-- [ ] Create a suitable solution for each test, e.g. using scripts, open-source libraries, own-code solutions, etc.
+- [ ] Create a suitable solution for each test, e.g. using scripts, open-source libraries, own-code solutions, etc. Consider we follow your instructions to run your code and look the outcome.
 - [ ] Make commentaries or auxiliary documentation files (e.g. README files) to assist the interpretation of your solutions.
 - [ ] Save the resulting code, scripts, etc on separated folders with complies with the same name as the input dataset (just to help us :+1:)
 - [ ] Prepare the commits on the PR using the branch with your first + last name in it.
-- [ ] Submit the PR! (fingers crossed :smile:)
+- [ ] Submit the PR! (fingers crossed :blush:)

-    Consider we follow your instructions to run your code and look the outcome.